 This is not just the result of unexpected overseas crises, although there have been many of those.
 It is tied to the fact that the UK’s most critical post-war relationships – with the US and Europe – are shifting.

-What Starmer has done well
+What Starmer did well

 As pieces of diplomatic theatre, reciprocal US–UK state visits have been handled well.
-And Starmer has sought to learn from the past, carefully delimiting the UK’s role in the US–Iran war in recognition of the lessons of Iraq – and the subsequent Chilcot Inquiry – about not committing limited UK resources to US missions with no clear strategic end goal.
+And Starmer sought to learn from the past, carefully delimiting the UK’s role in the US–Iran war in recognition of the lessons of Iraq – and the subsequent Chilcot Inquiry – about not committing limited UK resources to US missions with no clear strategic end goal.

 A longer-term plan for European defence and security

 Defence spending challenges are by no means a new phenomenon, and are shared across Europe.
 Previous UK governments similarly said they would hit ambitious defence spending targets without explaining how.
-Part of the difficulty for Starmer’s government has been untangling a long history of British governments making too many commitments for UK defence without an honest assessment of the total costs.
+Part of the difficulty for Starmer’s government had been untangling a long history of British governments making too many commitments for UK defence without an honest assessment of the total costs.

 But the defence spending issue is about more than just litigating competing claims on the public purse – though this is challenging enough.
 With the US no longer such a reliable European security backstop – and Washington planning to withdraw some resources from Europe – the UK needs a longer-term defence and security relationship with European allies.